 Due to the structure of Ohio’s system, neither the employer nor the employee is held responsible after an injury due to a ladder fall accident.
 Rather, the employee is able to collect compensation to offset medical expenses and lost income.
 Injured employees are entitled to compensation regardless of fault.

 There are instances when the injured can recover damages through legal action.
 If the accident was a result of a defective product, for example, the manufacturer of the defective product can be sued.
 This is referred to as a third party liability lawsuit.
 To see if you are eligible to recover damages via a third party liability lawsuit, consider speaking with a Toledo ladder fall accident attorney.
 If it can be proven that the accident was caused by a defective or faulty product, the amount of compensation available can increase greatly.

 Contact a Toledo Ladder Fall Accident Attorney at Schaffer & Associates LPA Today

 Experiencing a ladder-related accident can have devastating consequences to a person’s life.
 Unfortunately, ladder accidents are all too common in workplaces, resulting in thousands of injuries and hundreds of deaths every year.
 Being injured in a ladder accident can leave a person unable to work and earn income.
 Due to the prevalence and impact of these accidents, it is possible to obtain compensation to mitigate the financial burden.

-At Schaffer & Associates LPA, we fight for the rights of injured Ohio workers.
+At Schaffer & Associates LPA, we fight for the rights of the injured.
 We have spent years securing compensation for victims of ladder fall accidents and other workplace injuries.
 If you or a loved one was injured in a ladder-related accident, it is essential to act quickly.
-To speak with an experienced Toledo ladder fall accident attorney and begin the process of seeking compensation, consider contacting Schaffer & Associates LPA at (419) 595-4608 today.
+To speak with an experienced Toledo ladder fall accident attorney and begin the process of seeking compensation, consider contacting Schaffer & Associates LPA at (419) 350-8277 today.